Bryan Callen: Sexual misconduct allegations

-On July 31, 2020, following the accusations of misconduct towards Chris D'Elia from a month prior, it was reported by the Los Angeles Times that four women, including actress Kathryn Fiore, told the newspaper that Callen mistreated them and described incidents of sexual misconduct including rape, assault, and disturbing comments that date back to 1999.
+On July 31, 2020, the Los Angeles Times reported that four women, including actress Kathryn Fiore, told the newspaper that Callen mistreated them and described incidents of sexual misconduct including rape, assault, and disturbing comments that date back to 1999.

 In a tweet, Callen denied the accusations.
+He also released a long form video on Instagram and YouTube vehemently denying all allegations.

-Callen filled an anti-SLAPP motion against Fiore and her husband Gabriel Tigerman.
-In January 2021 Judge Monica Bachner ruled in the couple's favor, stating that Callen "did not meet his burden of demonstrating a probability of prevailing on his claim."
+Callen filed a lawsuit against Fiore and her husband, Gabriel Tigerman.
+In January 2021, Judge Monica Bachner ruled in the couple's favor, stating that Callen "did not meet his burden of demonstrating a probability of prevailing on his claim."